NickyMateev/Ticket-Store/README.md

 game types, games and etc., but most importantly he can create tickets for specific games, which can afterwards be bought by normal users of the e-commerce shop.

+Normal users can search for their favorite team's games, book tickets (add them to a shopping cart) and finaly confirm their orders.

 ## Preview

 ### Home screen: